Andrew Tokely's Gardening Tips for November!

-- One job that can be done, whatever the weather is planting Amaryllis bulbs early this month and you will be able to enjoy them indoors from Christmas, going into January.
+1. One job that can be done early this month, whatever the weather, is planting Amaryllis bulbs, so you will be able to enjoy them indoors from Christmas, going into January.
 I like to simply plant a single bulb, in a 13-15cm (5-6in) pot, so it is sitting on the high side, so only the bottom 1/3 of the bulb is covered with compost.
 Give the compost a little water, stand it on a warm windowsill and watch it grow.

-- Any containers you have plants growing in for the winter months are best raised slightly off the ground from now through to the spring.
-By standing your pots on some stones, bricks or laths of wood will help to keep the drainage hole off the ground and allow free drainage, and help prevent your containers becoming waterlogged during very wet spells of weather.
+4. Any containers you have plants growing in for the winter months are best raised slightly off the ground from now through to the spring.
+By standing your pots on some stones, bricks or laths of wood will help to keep the drainage hole off the ground and allow free drainage.
+This helps prevent your containers becoming waterlogged during very wet spells of weather.

-- November is the best month to plant Tulip bulbs.
+6. November is the best month to plant Tulip bulbs.
 These should be planted at least twice the bulb depth.
 Plant in an open sunny site in borders or containers.
 There is also still plenty of time to plant Daffodils and Crocus as well if not already done.
-Many garden centres will have these on offer at the moment so you can fill your garden and containers with some real bargains.
+Many garden centres and mail order companies will have these on offer at the moment so you can fill your garden and containers with some real bargains.

-- Soft fruit bushes at this time of year will benefit from having a thick mulch of well-rotted farmyard manure or old compost put around the base of each plant.
+9. Soft fruit bushes at this time of year will benefit from having a thick mulch of well-rotted farmyard manure or old compost put around the base of each plant.
 This will help keep the ground free from weeds as well as add nutrients to the soil, and increase your crop next year.
+Working in some High potash fertiliser into the soil around bushes at this time of year will also help encourage fruiting next year.

-- One very quick but very important job at this time of year is to check Potatoes, Carrots and Beetroot that are stored for winter use.
-Make sure you remove any tubers or roots that are showing any signs of decay.
-This will stop any fungal disease spreading through the whole of your stored crop, and ruining your hard-earned harvest.
+10. One very quick yet important job at this time of year is to check that your Potatoes, Carrots and Beetroot are stored for winter use.
+Make sure you remove any tubers or roots that are showing signs of decay.
+This will stop -any fungal diseases from spreading through the whole of your stored crops, and ruining your hard-earned harvest.